 It’s your wedding day, so it makes sense to only play songs that are meaningful to you and your partner.
 Compile a list of your favorite songs to form a playlist.
 You can also indicate a space for guests to fill in their song requests on the RSVP card.

 It’s part of the DJ’s responsibility to prepare the playlist based on the couple’s preferred songs.
+(That’s where the Wedding DJ Checklist will come in handy)

 The “Do Not Play” Playlist